mgattuso/Gtt.FastPass/README.md

 1. Create a dotnet core console application
 2. Add a reference to Gtt.FastPass nuget package
+3. Create an instance of the FastPassEndpoint class with a URL reference to the API endpoint.
-3. Use the Visual Studio tools to start multiple projects, the API and the Console Project.
+4. Use the Visual Studio tools to start multiple projects, the API and the Console Project.

 ### Basic console app that runs the Test GUI